ianpaul/ianpaul.github.io/index.md

 ---
 layout: page
-title: About me
+title: Ian Paul
-subtitle: Who is Ian Paul?
+subtitle: Freelance Writer
 ---

 I am a freelance writer based in Israel.
 I regularly contribute to PCWorld as an anti-virus and VPN critic, deal hunter, and whatever else catches my interest.
 Prior to my role as a freelance critic and feature contributor, I spent nearly a decade covering the latest technology news for PCWorld.